wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

-If we add the mobile content for line 7 above, the header would now look like this.
-These are classes that we used before, with the exception of `mobile-menu-button` and `mobile-menu-content`, which we'll need in a little bit:
+If we insert the mobile content for line 7 above, the header would look like the following.
+This code is similar to everything we've seen so far.
+The `mobile-menu-button` and `mobile-menu-content` classes are new, however, and we'll need them in just a little bit:

 ```html
 <header class="wire">